youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

 * 4.???? - nesting level of policy namespace must match nesting level of the user namepace.

+* 5.3 + apparmor 3.0 no need to set display LSM

 ## Upstream

 There is not yet an upstream kernel capable of stacking apparmor and another major LSM (smack, selinux).